-86 College English as a Second Language III (5) UC:CSU Lecture 5 hours.
+College English as a Second Language III (5) UC:CSU

 Prerequisite: Appropriate skill level demonstrated through the ESL placement process, or English 85 with a grade of "C" or better.

 Specifically for students whose first language is not English.
 Continues to work on the fundamentals of English as a second language.
 Places emphasis on writing, syntax and reading.